TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 64/Isaiah 64.1.md

 ---

-Oh that thou wouldest rend the heavens, that thou wouldest come down, that the mountains might quake at thy presence,
+Oh that you would tear the heavens, that you would come down, that the mountains might quake at your presence,